-If you feel the ground trembling beneath your feet on January 28—don't fear!
-It is simply the beginning of the Chinese New Year and 20% of the Earth's population is celebrating, using the largest amount of fireworks of any one day of the year.
+If you feel the ground trembling beneath your feet on February 16—don’t fear!
+It is simply the beginning of the Chinese New Year and 20% of the Earth’s population is celebrating, using the largest amount of fireworks of any one day of the year.
 When farming dominated life in China, this holiday blessed the upcoming growing season.
-Today, it is a celebration marked by good food, red envelopes and blessings for everyone.
-2017 marks the Year of the Fire Rooster, highlighting the traits of responsibility and hard work.
+Today, it is a celebration marked by good food, red envelopes, and blessings for everyone.
+2018 marks the Year of the Dog, highlighting the traits of loyalty and hard work.

 Why We Love Chinese New Year